Insights into the structure and kinematics of a Milky Way-like galaxy: The inner galaxy

-In this Figure, the bar is aligned with the $y=0$ axis, and we position the Sun at a distance of $8.275$~kpc from the galactic centre \citep[][]{GRAVITYCollaboration2021}, and such that the galactic bar has an inclination angle of $\sim 20^{\circ}$ with respect to the observer, to match the results from \citet[][]{drimmel2023}\footnote{This angle was also found to be a suitable position for the observer in our original work \citep{DuranCamacho2024}}.
+In order to benchmark our model against those observations, and understand how closely our model is able to replicate the kinematics of the centre of the MW, here we investigate the velocity fields associated with the bar pattern.
+In Fig.~\ref{fig:vphirzlos} we show the tangential (\(-V_\phi\), left) and radial (\(V_R\), right) velocities of our model's stellar disc, up to a radius of $12$ kpc.
+In this Figure, the bar is aligned with the $y=0$ axis, and we position the Sun at a distance of $8.275$~kpc from the Galactic centre \citep[][]{GRAVITYCollaboration2021}, and such that the galactic bar has an inclination angle of $\sim 20^{\circ}$ with respect to the observer, to match the results from \citet[][]{drimmel2023}.\footnote{This angle was also found to be a suitable position for the observer in our original work \citep{DuranCamacho2024}}

-The radial velocity component in the left panel of Fig.~\ref{fig:vphirzlos} exhibits a quadrupole pattern within the long-bar extent, i.e. $\sim5$\,kpc from the galactic center.
+The radial velocity component in the right panel of Fig.~\ref{fig:vphirzlos} exhibits a quadrupole pattern within the long-bar extent, i.e. $\sim5$\,kpc from the Galactic centre.
+This quadrupole arises from bar-driven non-circular streaming motions: the sign of $V_R$ alternates across the bar major and minor axes ($y$=0 and $x$=0 lines respectively in Fig.~\ref{fig:vphirzlos}) as stars follow elongated bar-supporting orbits, producing approaching/receding (inwards/outwards) flows within the bar region.
 The radial velocities reach values of $\pm 45$\,km\,s$^{-1}$, which is remarkably consistent with observed findings.
-As shown in the right panel of Fig.~\ref{fig:vphirzlos}, the tangential velocity component also reveals an extended feature along the bar's major axis with lower velocities, as expected, given that the stars are in $x_1$ orbits, with circular velocities closer to the bar pattern speed.
+As shown on the left panel of Fig.~\ref{fig:vphirzlos}, the tangential velocity component also reveals an extended feature along the bar's major axis with lower velocities, as expected, given that the stars are in $x_1$ orbits, with circular velocities closer to the bar pattern speed.
 For our model, those velocities are of the order of $\sim 40-70$\,km\,s$^{-1}$ within the inner 5\,kpc, which is similar to the observations.